Aim of this page

 This is covered in detail here.

-ACRO is part of ACPO (Association of Chief Police Officers)- it stands for ACPO’s Criminal Records Office.
-One of it’s functions is to deal with PNC subject access requests on behalf of most police forces.
+ACRO is a national police unit whose partners include the National Police Chiefs’ Council (NPCC).
+ACRO deals with PNC subject access requests on behalf of most police forces.
 They are also the provider of police certificates.

 Local police records